gvwilson/sdxjs/module-bundler/index.md

 JavaScript was designed in a hurry 25 years ago to make web pages interactive.
-Nobody realized it would become one of the most popular programming languages in the world, which means it didn't include support for things that large programs need.
+Nobody realized it would become one of the most popular programming languages in the world, so it didn't include support for things that large programs need.
-One of those was a way to turn many easy-to-edit source files into a single easy-to-load file so that browsers could get what they needed with a single request.
+One of those things was a way to turn a set of easy-to-edit source files into a single easy-to-load file so that browsers could get what they needed with one request.

 A <span g="module_bundler">module bundler</span> finds all the files that an application depends on and combines them into a single loadable file
 (<span f="module-bundler-bundling"></span>).
-This file is much more efficient to load---it's the same number of bytes but just one network request---and bundling files ensures that dependencies actually resolve.
+This file is much more efficient to load: it's the same number of bytes but just one network request.
+(See <span t="systems-programming-times"></span> for a reminder of why this is important.)
+Bundling files also tests that dependencies actually resolve so that the application has at least a chance of being able to run.

 {% include figure id='module-bundler-bundling' img='figures/bundling.svg' alt='Bundling modules' cap='Combining multiple modules into one.' %}